 • Inpatient Care

 TRS-Care Standard plans also include inpatient mental health care, such as hospital and chemical dependency services.
-Inpatient care typically needs to be preauthorized.
-You or your mental health provider can call a PHG for preauthorization.
-You can also get more information in the Preauthorization Requirements section of your Benefits Booklet.
+Review your benefits booklet for more information in the Coverage and Benefits section.

 • Emergency Mental Health Care